 We may make a claim to the Provision Fund to compensate you in the event of a borrower late payment or default.
-However, the Provision Fund is not an insurance product and we cannot guarantee nor warrant that you will be compensated.
+However, the Provision Fund is not an insurance product and we cannot guarantee or warrant that you will be compensated.
 RateSetter has discretion as to whether to make a claim and may determine to only make a partial claim or not to make any claim if, amongst other reasons, there are insufficient funds in the Provision Fund to cover all expected claims in relation to existing loans.

-If a borrower to whom your funds are matched defaults on a loan and you are not fully compensated by the Provision Fund or recovery efforts, RateSetter may assign that defaulted loan to a third party, such as a collections agency, for an amount it is able to negotiate, or the Provision Fund for $1.
+If a borrower to whom your funds are matched defaults on a loan and you are not fully compensated by the Provision Fund, RateSetter may assign that defaulted loan to a third party, such as a collections agency, for an amount it is able to negotiate or the Provision Fund for $1.
 Once a loan has been assigned, you may not benefit from any recoveries that may then be made from that borrower.
 Further information on the assignment of loans is provided in Section 7.11 of the Product Disclosuer Agreement.

-You are only able to withdraw (or reinvest) your funds at the end of the indicative term of the lending market in which they are invested, except where i) they are repaid to you through scheduled repayment, ii) they are repaid to you by the borrower as a result of the borrower making an additional payment or repaying their loan early, or iii) if you are compensated by the Provision Fund.
+You are only able to withdraw (or reinvest) your funds at the end of the indicative term of the lending market in which they are invested, except where i) they are repaid to you through scheduled payments, ii) they are repaid to you by a borrower as a result of the borrower making an additional payment or repaying their loan early or iii) you are compensated by the Provision Fund.

 In the event of a borrower late payment or default where you have not benefited from Provision Fund protection, you may only be able to withdraw your funds relating to that loan when any collections or recoveries have been made against that loan.

 Your investment may be impacted by differences in the creditworthiness of borrowers to whom your funds are matched in circumstances where lenders are not fully compensated by the Provision Fund in the event of borrower late payment or default.
-RateSetter performs comprehensive borrower risk assessment and lends only to creditworthy Australian borrowers, however, there may be differences between the creditworthiness of borrowers to whom your funds are matched and there may be different risks and different levels of overall risk associated with loans to individuals versus loans to businesses.
+RateSetter performs comprehensive borrower risk assessment and lends only to creditworthy Australian-resident individuals and businesses, however, there may be differences between the creditworthiness of borrowers to whom your funds are matched and there may be different risks and different levels of overall risk associated with loans to individuals versus loans to businesses.

 There may be differences in the credit risks associated with loans to individuals versus loans to businesses.
 Loans to businesses may be riskier than loans to individuals on an economy wide basis, however, there can be no certainty as to the relative riskiness of the loans RateSetter facilitates to individuals versus those loans RateSetter facilitates to businesses.

-We assess a borrower’s creditworthiness at the date of loan application, and our assessment reflects their creditworthiness at that point in time.
+We assess a borrower’s creditworthiness as at the date of loan application, and our assessment reflects their creditworthiness at that point in time.
 We do not commit to evaluating a borrower’s creditworthiness on an ongoing basis, although we may do so periodically.
 Your investment may be impacted should the creditworthiness of that borrower change over time, reducing the borrower’s capacity to repay their loan.
 In addition, your funds may be matched to the loan of a borrower whose creditworthiness has changed since their loan application was approved, or to a borrower who has been or is late in making payment on their loan.

 In circumstances where your funds are matched to a secured loan and where lenders funding that loan are not fully compensated by the Provision Fund in the event of a default, your investment may be impacted by the realisable value of the property over which a security interest is held, to the extent that the realisable value is not sufficient to cover the full repayment of the loan.
 In other words, if a loan is secured, its repayment is not guaranteed.

 Where there is an ancillary arrangement in relation to a loan to which your funds are matched, a party making payments pursuant to that ancillary arrangement may stop making payments or default on their obligations.
 In such circumstances, you may be protected by RateSetter making a claim to the Provision Fund, however, there is no guarantee nor warranty as to any protection from the Provision Fund, and as such you may suffer financial loss as a consequence of the third party not meeting their obligations under the ancillary arrangement.